Responsible Gambling South Africa

 This means that over time, the casino will always keep a percentage of your wagers.
 You cannot consistently beat the mathematics.
 Individual sessions can be profitable — sometimes very profitable — but the long-term trend is always toward the house edge.

-Understanding this isn’t pessimistic.
-It’s the foundation of gambling responsibly: you’re paying for entertainment, not investing in an income stream.
 For the full legal picture, see our guide to South African gambling law.
-When the entertainment costs more than you’re comfortable with, it’s time to stop.
+When the entertainment costs more than you're comfortable with, it's time to stop.

 For family and friends